 For more information about PTIB and how to be an informed student, go to: http://www.privatetraininginstitutions.gov.bc.ca/students/be-an-informed-student.

-We are delighted you have chosen Can-Quest ESL Academy as your new school.
+We are delighted you have chosen Can Quest as your new school.
 Please read the following carefully and make sure you understand everything clearly.
-If you do not understand anything well, use a dictionary, ask someone to explain or even translate it.
+If you do not understand anything well, use a dictionary, ask someone to explain it, or even translate it.

 - Minimum age 16

 If between 16 and 19, a parent or guardian must sign the Student Enrollment Contract

 If you are applying for a Study Permit/Student Visa, our school is on the DLI list.
 Please let us know if you need help.
 (Below)

 - Submitting our Application Form

 - Fee payment

 - Assessment Test